hepsycode/SLIDE-x/README.md

     	- v.stoico@vu.nl
     - (please take care to use \[SLICE-x SUPPORT\] as object
  2. Issues on GitHub

-## Getting Started Guidelines
-To get started with SLIDE-x, you can:

- 1. Clone this repository to your local machine.
- 2. Import the plugin projects in the HEPSYCODE-GUI directory in Eclipse.
- 3. Use the HEPSYCODE Sirius-based tool to create and edit your HEPSYCODE models.
- 4. Generate code from your HEPSYCODE models using the HEPSYCODE M2M XText transformation code.
- 5. Simulate your HEPSYCODE models using the HEPSYCODE HEPSIM2 simulator.
-Examples are available in the HEPSYCODE-Workbench folder.

 ## Additional information
 Research publications are available at https://hepsycode.github.io/ and http://www.pomante.net/sito_gg/Publications.htm